nehumnaamaye/Microservices-at-Netflix/Microservices/microservices.md

 | Amazon Prime Video | Reverted to Monolith | Reduce cost, simplify system complexity |
 | Segment | Reverted to Monolith | Manageability and reduced overhead |

 *This therefore shows that microservices are excellent for large, complex systems needing independent scalability and frequent updates.
-But for some services — like intense real-time processing — a monolith can be simpler, cheaper, and faster to maintain.*
+But for some services like intense real-time processing a monolith can be simpler, cheaper and faster to maintain.*